jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 ![Leupold™ 4x28 riflescope, mounted on cheap homemade prototype rings.
 Switched later to Leupold™ PRW2 rings.][progress-2024-04-01]
 *2024-04 — Scope*

 Total weight, with a scope and a full magazine, is 6 lb 15 oz.
 Good, it's under 7 lb like I wanted.
+Perhaps I can just afford the weight of a small angled foregrip.

 ## Performance